 - 1. The first day of the Paryushan will be the last Saturday of August and hence all children, youths, and adults can do various penances, pujä at the temple, listen to discourses, and do Pratikraman in the evening.
-Generally the schools in America have summer holidays upto labor-day weekend. - 2.
-The 2nd day will be Sunday the Mahävir Jayanti (Janma Vänchan) and Swapna ceremony can be celebrated by all children, youths, and adults on this Sunday. - 3.
+This will not disturb their school or work schedules. - 2.
+The 2nd day will be Sunday the Mahävir Jayanti (Janma Vänchan) and Swapna ceremony can be celebrated by all children, youths, and adults. - 3.
 The following Saturday (1st Saturday of September) will be the Samvatsari day which is the last day of Paryushan for all Shvetämbar sects and is the Kshamäväni (Forgiveness) day the 1st day of Paryushan / Das Laxan of all Digambar sects.
 Hence the entire Jain community can do Pratikraman and Kshamäväni (Forgiveness) Ärädhanä together.
 Digambars will continue Das Laxan for the next nine days as per their tradition. - 4.
 The next day will be a Sunday and it is very convenient for Päranä for all Tapasvis and may be Bhävanä in the evening.